-To achieve this principle, the entity applies the following steps: identify the contract(s) with the customer, identify the performance obligations in the contract(s), determine the transaction price, allocate the transaction price to the performance obligations in the contract and recognize revenue when (or as) the entity satisfies a performance obligation.
-In accordance with accounting guidance, a performance obligation is satisfied either at a "point in time" or "over time" depending on the nature of the product or service provided, and the specific terms of the contract with customers.
+To achieve this principle, the entity applies the following steps: identify the contract(s) with the customer, identify the performance obligations in the contract(s), determine the transaction price, allocate the transaction price to the performance obligations in the contract, and recognize revenue when (or as) the entity satisfies a performance obligation.
+A performance obligation is satisfied either at a "point in time" or "over time" depending on the nature of the product or service provided, and the specific terms of the contract with customers.

-Other revenue included in the consolidated statements of income that is not from contracts with customers is less than 2% of total revenue, and therefore, is not presented as a separate line item.
+Other revenue included in the consolidated statements of income that is not from contracts with customers is less than 2% of total revenue and is not presented as a separate line item.

-The Company's revenue recognition guidance is provided in more detail in Note 2, Revenue, in the Form 10-K for the year ended December 31, 2021.
+The Company's revenue policies are provided in more detail in Note 2, Revenue, in the Form 2021 10-K.